Toni Braxton was born October 7,

 platinum.

-Toni accompanied Kenny G
+Toni accompanied Kenny G on tour.

 Toni won a Billboard Music Award